 You can apply to have your address removed from the Individual Insolvency Register if publishing it will put you at risk of violence (external link).
 This will not affect your bankruptcy.

 After 12 months you’re usually released (external link) (‘discharged’) from your bankruptcy restrictions and debts.
 Assets that were part of your estate during the bankruptcy period can still be used to pay your debts.

 You might be able to cancel (‘annul’) your bankruptcy (external link) before you’re discharged.

 Bankruptcy only applies to individuals.
 Find out what your options are if your limited company cannot pay its creditors (external link).

 Read the following:

-You can also contact the National Debtline for bankruptcy advice.
+You can also contact the National Debtline (external link) for bankruptcy advice.

-You can get free advice from a debt adviser to help you decide how to deal with your debts.
+You can get free advice from a debt adviser (external link) to help you decide on how to deal with your debts.